Doris Day Exudes Confidence, Heckles an Umpire, Wants to Be a Housewife, Talks to Me on the Phone, & Can Literally Do it All.

 “I sometimes like a girl who is not an actress.
 It’s less pretend and more heart.”

 Doris Day is all heart.
-Whether playing absolutely any character or genre on screen, or putting across a ballad with an intimacy unequaled by any other artist, we feel that Doris is one hundred percent invested, heart, body, and soul, in the performance at hand.
-And we are forever drawn to her because of it.
+Whether playing absolutely any character or genre on screen, or putting across a ballad with an intimacy unequaled by any other artist, Doris is one hundred percent invested; heart, body, and soul, in the performance at hand.
+Audiences are forever drawn to her because of it.

 Dance Was Her First Love